Rimpampa/net-hole/README.md

 > This application may cause security issues, know what you are doing

-This program lets you request your router to open a port to the internet so that traffic directed towards your network will arrive on your computer
+This program lets you request your router to open a port to the internet so that traffic directed towards your network will arrive on your computer, metaphorically *punching a hole in your network*

 **Note**: It's only available for windows (for now)